abdelmageed95/Ragent/memory/README.md

 **What it does:**
 - Updates in-memory short-term buffer for context
-- Adds conversation to Qdrant vector store for semantic search
+- Adds conversation to ChromaDB vector store for semantic search
 - Extracts and updates user facts using LLM
 - **Does NOT** save messages to database (handled by main app)